piyushpatel2005/piyushpatel2005/README.md

 ## Leadership & Management 💼

 - **Public Speaking:** I run free educational Youtube channel with over 5k subscribers helping them learn tech skills while also contributing to open source community.
-- **Training:** Provided technical sessions of upto 3.5 hours for new team members to easily onboard them with all the available tools.
-This also provided a brief guide on those tools by giving them an overview of all those frameworks and tools.
+- **Training:** Provided technical sessions of upto 4 hours for new team members to easily onboard them with all the available tools at my previous workplace.
+This made them more comfortable having some knowledge of the technologies and toolsets they have at their exposure in order to be successful in their tasks.

 ## Interests 🎶